 "If you must know Daddy.
 The man you want to hound out of my life forever is none other than Hutch Matterson.
 He is being sent overseas and I am giving him an Aussie female goodbye dinner....HUTCH!
 Over here Hutch.
 Here is Daddy getting all the wrong ideas about our friendly farewell dinner.
 Come over tell Daddy how much you needed a send off dinner"

 Abraham Feelgood felt cheated but he was not sure how this had happened.
 He certainly could not berate his daughter for having dinner with the heir to Australia's largest rural fortune.
-Besides they had been friends all their lives.
+Besides the two of them had been friends all their lives.
 He was sure that his daughter only saw this man as a friend.
 Still that dress needed explaining.
 But he sensed that they were beginning to attract the gossip social media snoops.
 So he assumed a pretense of being relieved by this revelation.
 In a tone of voice that shouted satisfied parent indulging his daughter he said

-"Well if it isn't old Henry Hutchinson's son.
+"Well if it isn't old Henry Matterson's son.
 How are you Hutch?
 How are your parents?
 Going overseas soon.
 That's too bad.
 Just make sure you get Hera home before the gates are locked.
 Goodnight you two.
 See you at home Hera."

 With that he walked quickly away before any photos could be taken that could embarrass his social standing.